franc703/descriptiveR/README.md

 library(descriptiveR)
 ```

-This is a basic example which shows you how to solve a common problem:
+When you have a data frame where the column names contain a prefix that
+you want to eliminate like in the mock dataframe I created below.

 ``` r
 ## basic example code